zeenea/connecting-datalakes-to-business-glossaries/CONTRIBUTING.md

-# Contributing to our Open Dataset Project
+# Contributing to our Project

-We warmly welcome contributions from the community to enhance and expand our open dataset project **tabular-data-to-business-glossaries-annotation-dataset © 2024 by Zeenea**.
+We warmly welcome contributions from the community to enhance and expand our project of Data Asset Annotation in Enterprise Knowledge Graphs.
 Your input helps us improve data quality, coverage, and usability.
 Whether you are a seasoned data scientist, a researcher, or an enthusiastic beginner, there are many ways you can contribute.